 Why?
 The easier something is, the more likely we are to use it.
 Twitter’s co-founder Evan Williams said, “Convenience decides everything.”
 It’s a force that causes us to give up things we like or the things we want.

 Take online shopping for example.
 Many people say they want to support small, local businesses, but then they go online and buy most of their stuff on Amazon.
-Another example that Wu uses in his Times article is coffee, people may say they like making their own coffee at home and buy equipment for that, but then they spend hundreds of dollars a month at Starbucks.
+Another example that Wu uses in his Times article is coffee, people may say they like making their own coffee at home and buy equipment for doing just that, but then they spend hundreds of dollars a month at Starbucks.
 It’s all about convenience.

-So, you might be asking if minivans are so convenient and convenience basically runs our decision-making process then why aren’t they selling like crazy?
+So, you might be asking if minivans are so convenient and convenience basically runs our decision-making process, then why aren’t they selling like crazy?
 The answer to that has to do with people having families and generational change.

 Millennials Having Families Could Start a Minivan Resurgence